 The debug logging can be enabled via "Active logging preset " under the Administration | Diagnostics page, Troubleshooting, Debug logging subsection.
 Choosing a preset changes logging configuration immediately and the preset is preserved after a server restart, until changed on the page again.
 It is recommended to return to the "<Default>" once the necessary logs were collected.

-The available presets are configured by the files available under
+The available presets are stored in the files with .xml extension under

 Changing Logging Configuration